circonus-labs/circonus-unified-agent/plugins/inputs/snmp/README.md

 # SNMP Input Plugin

-The `snmp_dm` input plugin uses polling to gather metrics from SNMP agents.
+The `snmp` input plugin uses polling to gather metrics from SNMP agents.
 Support for gathering individual OIDs as well as complete SNMP tables is included.